SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/external-sharing-reports.md

 ### Report Actions

-When the report is displayed, you can do the following actions by clicking the corresponding link from the right-side panel:
+When the report is displayed, the following actions can be completed by clicking the corresponding link from the right-side panel:

-* **Schedule the Report**
+* **Schedule the Report**; set up a recurring delivery
-* **Export the report** to an **Excel** or a **PDF file**
+* **Export the report** as an **XLSX** or a **PDF file**
 * **Open related reports**

-You can also manage the access directly from this report by selecting an object or a user, and choose the available action from the side panel.
+**Access can be managed directly from the report** by selecting an object or a user, and choosing one of the available actions from the side panel.

 The following access management actions can be performed:
 * **Change Owners/Admins**
 * **Remove Sharing Links**